 Cranberry sauce is one of those things most people buy in jars, ready-made to serve alongside the turkey.
 But it's actually very easy to make and a very useful sauce to have around the house.

-I find the store bought versions rather bland.
+I find the store-bought versions rather bland.
 Full of sugar and cranberries, of course, but without the least hint of spice or mystery.
-Home-made sauce on the other hand, can be what you want it to be.
-I like hints of orange and cinnamon in it, maybe a pinch of allspice and - most importantly - a generous quantity of port.
+Home-made sauce, on the other hand, can be what you want it to be.
+I like hints of orange and cinnamon in mine, maybe a pinch of allspice and - most importantly - a generous quantity of port.

-The sauce you then get is wonderful with the Christmas turkey, but it also scales new heights when it turns up on Boxing Day alongside the glazed ham!
+The sauce you then get complements the Christmas turkey in a wonderful way, but it also scales new heights when it turns up on Boxing Day alongside the glazed ham!